JHU-PL-Lab/www-fpse/lecture/basic-ocaml.md

 #### The compile/run system

 * The compile/run mode is the `cc`/`gcc`/`javac` view and is also used in OCaml
-* In OCaml we can live in **both worlds**: both play with code in top loop, *and* can use a compiler to compile it to a binary.
+* In OCaml we can live in **both worlds**: both play with code,  in top loop, *and* can use a compiler to compile it to a binary.
 * Let's cover how we will compile in OCaml.
 Suppose the following is in a file `helloworld.ml`:
 ```ocaml
 open Core;; (* Make the Core libraries directly available *)
 let hw = "hello" ^ "world";;